krisbliss/Client-Server-with-Python3/README.md

-# Client-Server-with-Python3
+# Various Client-Server programs using Python3
-Practice from Class assignment
+## Practice from Class assignments

+Each assginment is seperated into Folders that will have individual `README.txt` files